 As of the date hereof, AFAC Equity L.P. has the right to include 72,419 shares of our common stock purchased pursuant to purchase agreements in certain public offerings of our common stock for our account or the account of other security holders, for registration in certain registration statements filed by us with the SEC.
 AFAC Equity, L.P. has included 72,419 shares of our common stock for registration in the registration statement filed with the SEC of which this prospectus is a part.
 We are required to pay all expenses in connection with such registration.
-Enzon has the right to require us to register shares of our common stock issued pursuant to the purchase agreement relating to its equity investment.
-We are required to pay all expenses in connection.
+Enzon has the right to require us to register shares of our common stock issued upon conversion of the Series B convertible preferred stock issued pursuant to the purchase agreement relating to its equity investment.
+We are required to pay all expenses in connection with such registration.
 Pfizer has the right to include shares of our common stock purchased pursuant to the purchase agreement relating to its equity investment in the first firmly underwritten public offering of our common stock effected after January 18, 2000.
-We are required to pay all expenses in connection with sequity investment in any firmly underwritten public offering of our common stock effected prior to March 1, 2004.
+We are required to pay all expenses in connection with such registration, excluding the fees of counsel for Pfizer.
+Baxter has the right to include shares of our common stock purchased pursuant to the purchase agreement relating to its equity investment in any firmly underwritten public offering of our common stock effected prior to March 1, 2004.
 We are required to pay all expenses in connection with such registration, excluding fees of counsel for Baxter.